 This was a point in time where I used every excuse I had to make something.

-I didn't have a knack for multiple-choice exams– I still feel that these types of exams were mediocre tools of assessment, as they tend to lead with confusion rather than prompting a genuine attempt at an answer.
-So, I built Darwin, a crowdsourced multiple-choice catalogue for my Biochemistry course, to help me practice for exams.
+I built Darwin, a crowdsourced multiple-choice catalogue for my Biochemistry course, to help me practice for exams.
 That turned into Alcamy, which, in turn, aimed to crowdsource entire courses and was promising for a couple of years.
 When recruiting season came around, I realized how my science education didn't align with the work I wanted to practice immediately, so I built Tidl– a resume builder that helped me, and others, put our skills into context with a portfolio.
 It also assisted the folks on the other side in putting those skills into perspective with hiring tools.
 It landed me my first summer internship, and a grant to explore the idea as a business.

 I also made stuff with friends; Fero: an analytics service for small businesses, Yugo: a ride-sharing app, and DIP: Snapchat-like stories to share my random interests as tappable micro-lessons.
 You get the gist.
 Building things was how I learned, bettered myself, and got better at picking the intersection of things between my interests, strengths and what fulfilled my needs at the time.